researchsoft/website/content/taskforces/20-content.md

 To deliver on this mission, we invite the ReSA community to join us on ReSA activities stemming from the [ReSA Strategic Plan](https://www.researchsoft.org/documents/Strategic_Plan_2021-23.pdf).
 You can also support ReSA's work through [Organisational Membership](https://www.researchsoft.org/membership/) or a [donation](https://www.researchsoft.org/donate/).

-## Community consultations

-ReSA community consultations facilitate discussions to identify and prioritise challenges across ReSA's three key themes: people, policy and infrastructure.
-Community consultations are core ReSA activities, enabling the community to collaborate on elucidating how to advance visibility of research software.

-The **[ReSA People Roadmap](https://www.researchsoft.org/documents/people-roadmap.pdf)** community consultation facilitated identification and prioritisation of the major issues related to people (or personnel) challenges faced by the research software community, including research software engineers.
-The People Roadmap  interviewed 28 research software initiatives to identify strategies and programs across, to identify common issues and priorities.

-* Roles/careers/recognition, e.g., Research Software Engineers (RSEs), research software product managers, research software community managers
-* Skills needed and provision of training (including resources such as best practice guides)
-* Community/team development, including diversity, equity and inclusion
-* Policy such as best practice examples relating to personnel issues
-* Infrastructure, physical infrastructure and standards in areas such as software citation that support people-themed issues

 ## Current task forces

 ReSA task forces enable the community to focus and identifying challenges and solutions for a particular area, at the international level.
 There are also task forces associated with the [Research Software Funders Group](https://www.researchsoft.org/taskforces/) focusing on improving coordination of funding, and implementation of the [FAIR4RS Principles](https://www.researchsoft.org/blog/2022-06/).